The Pink Panther Strikes Again: Plot

 One of Dreyfus's henchmen, disguised as Clouseau, is killed by the Egyptian assassin after being mistaken for Clouseau.
 The Egyptian is seduced by Russian operative Olga Bariosova, who makes the same mistake and falls in love with him.
 After the Egyptian hitman departs, the real Clouseau returns to his hotel room.
 He is surprised to find Olga in his bed and is perplexed by her affections.
 With her help, Clouseau ascertains that Dreyfus is hiding out at a castle in Bavaria and immediately goes there.
 After his arrival, Clouseau's initial attempts to sneak into the castle are foiled by his usual ineptitude.

-Dreyfus, meanwhile, is suffering from toothache but is elated by the erroneous report of Clouseau's demise.
+Dreyfus, meanwhile, is suffering from a toothache but is elated by the erroneous report of Clouseau's demise.
 After learning that a dentist is needed at the castle, Clouseau disguises himself as an elderly German dentist and finally gains entry to the castle.
 Unrecognised by Dreyfus, Clouseau intoxicates both of them with nitrous oxide.
 While both are laughing uncontrollably, Clouseau mistakenly pulls the wrong tooth and Dreyfus immediately deduces that the inept dentist is Clouseau in disguise.
-Clouseau escapes, and a vengeful Dreyfus prepares to use the machine to destroy Britain.
+Clouseau escapes, and a vengeful Dreyfus prepares to use the machine to destroy England.
 Clouseau, eluding Dreyfus's henchmen, unwittingly foils Dreyfus's plans when a medieval catapult outside the castle launches him on top of the doomsday machine, causing it to malfunction and fire on Dreyfus and the castle.
 As the occupants of the disintegrating castle, including Fassbender, Margo, and Clouseau escape, Dreyfus plays "Tiptoe Through the Tulips" on the castle's pipe organ before he and the castle vanish into thin air.

 Returning to Paris, Clouseau finds Olga waiting for him in his bed.
 However, their tryst is interrupted first by Clouseau's apparent inability to remove his clothes, and then by Cato's latest surprise attack, which causes all three to be hurled into the river Seine when the reclining bed snaps back upright and crashes through the wall.
-Immediately thereafter, a cartoon image of Clouseau emerges from the water, unaware that a gigantic version of the Pink Panther character is waiting below him, a reference to the recent film Jaws.
+Immediately thereafter, a cartoon image of Clouseau emerges from the water, unaware that a gigantic Pink Panther, jaws agape, is waiting below (a reference to the recent film Jaws).
 The animated Clouseau chases the Pink Panther up the Seine.